-Since Austria is mostly dominated by the Alps, it’s no surprise that stunning views are in abundance.
-Fantastic viewpoints come in all kinds of shapes, locations and altitudes.
+Since the Alps mostly dominate Austria, it’s no surprise that stunning views are abundant.
+Fantastic viewpoints come in all kinds of shapes, locations, and altitudes.

-Austria is dominated by the Alps with almost 70 % of the country above 500 metres (1,640 ft).
-Except for some flat areas in the eastern most state of Burgenland, even the regions not directly in the Alps are not really flat.
-I’ve found some stunning views in the gently rolling hills of south-east Styria, in the wine districts of Burgenland and in Lower Austria, east of Vienna.
+The Alps dominate Austria, with almost 70 % of the country above 500 metres (1,640 ft).
+However, except for some flat areas in the easternmost state of Burgenland, even the regions not directly in the Alps are not flat.
+For example, I’ve found some stunning views in the gently rolling hills of southeast Styria, in the wine districts of Burgenland and Lower Austria, east of Vienna.

 Fantastic viewpoints everywhere